tgstation/tgstation/CONTRIBUTING.md

 Exceptions are only made when used in loops that require the performance boast from being called ***extremely*** often.
 (Rule of thumb: If you aren't messing with the master controller or it's subsystems, this exception probably doesn't apply)

+###Type paths must began with a /
+eg: `/datum/thing` not `datum/thing`

+###Datum type paths must began with "datum"
+In byond this is optional, but omitting it makes finding definitions harder.

 ###Do not use text/string based type paths
 It is rarely allowed to put type paths in a text format, as there are no compile errors if the type path no longer exists.
 Here is an example: